 Executive Summary of Thesis

-The paradigm centres around the research question of what are the risks posed by Multifunctional Printers (MFP) to data and network security which pursues a scientific approach.
+The paradigm centres on the research question of ‘What are the risks posed by Multifunctional Printers (MFPs) to data and network security?’ which pursues a scientific approach.
 This is underpinned by a quantitative methodology into the different risk factors with risk being defined as the potential of threat[s] to exploit a vulnerability thereby placing an asset in danger (Chapple et al, 2018).
 The modern MFPs unlike the first commercially released photocopier by Xerox which only generated photocopies of documents, have been influenced by advances in technology to become computerised systems by incorporating software and hardware programs to perform and execute various functions.
 The paradigm is founded on the authors experience as a consultant in the information technology industry, observing inadequate security measures on MFPs and the absence of Print Management Policies.

-The primary objective forms part of the research process of quantitative data capture using a port scanner and assigning the discovered protocols on the MFPs to either the Management, Service or Uncategorised Protocols subsection of the (i) Network Services category.
-The analysed data was compared to published threats in the research papers of Botha and Von Solms (2018) and Scott (2007) in addition to triangulating the analysed primary data with the NIST National Vulnerability Database for known vulnerabilities for the five MFPs used during the experimentation phase.
-The investigation was performed on a total of five MFPs in a sandboxed networked environment which included three factory defaulted enterprise MFPs provided offsite at Principal I Ltd and two onsite to conduct the research into the potential risks posed by MFPs.
+The primary objective forms part of the research process of quantitative data capture using a port scanner (Nmap) and subsequent assignment of the discovered protocols on the MFPs to either the Management, Service or Uncategorised Protocols of the (i) Network Services threat category.
+The analysed data was compared to published threats in the research papers of Botha and Von Solms (2018) and Scott (2007) in addition to triangulation with the NIST National Vulnerability Database for known vulnerabilities for the five MFPs used during the experimentation phase.
+The analysis was performed on a total of five MFPs in a sandboxed networked environment which included three factory defaulted enterprise MFPs provided offsite at Principal I Ltd and two onsite to conduct the research into the potential risks posed by MFPs.

-The secondary objectives relate to the threat categories of (ii) Unsecured MFPs and (iii) Unsecured Printout[s] and the risk of unsecured access to the MFP with the investigation highlighting the serious threat posed to an organization’s reputation and the potential of civil monetary penalties of up to £17 million or 4% of global turn over in breaching the Data Protection Act of 2018.
+The secondary objectives relate to the threat categories of (ii) Unsecured MFPs including HDD and (iii) Unsecured Printout[s] and the risk of unsecured access to the MFP with the investigation highlighting the serious threat posed to an organization’s reputation and the potential of civil monetary penalties of up to £17 million or 4% of global turnover in breaching the Data Protection Act of 2018.

-The analysed data from the Nmap scan revealed that there was an increase to the attack surface of 275% compared to the potential threats which were discussed by Botha and Von Solms (2018) and Scott (2007) in their respective publications.
+The analysed data from the Nmap scan of the five MFPs revealed that there was an increase to the attack footprint of 275% compared to the potential threats which were discussed by Botha and Von Solms (2018) and Scott (2007) in their respective publications.
 Causation dictates that the increase to the attack surface should not be used as the sole factor in determining risk but should include vulnerabilities identified along with the potential threat posed by the individual protocols and ports.
-Failure to consider other factors risks the validity of the project objectivity and arriving at a flawed conclusion.
 To combat this security risk the attack footprint should be reduced by disabling unused or obsolete protocols or alternatively employing more secure protocols.

-The case-study used only 5 MFPs as part of the research project which is a fraction of available devices but provides a representative sample of the types and functionality available.
-The limited academic research existing on MFP security together with the rapidly evolving functionality of MFPs had an impact on the research as it reduced the different resources for triangulation used as part of the secondary research into proving the paradigm that MFPs do constitute a risk to data and network security.
+The research used five MFPs which is a fraction of available devices but provides a representative sample of the models and functionality available.
+The rapidly evolving functionality of MFPs impacted the volume of relevant verifiable research available on MFP security, however the limited resources used for triangulation were in the forefront of MFP research and combined with the primary research data proved the paradigm that MFPs do constitute a risk to data and network security.